justarandomguyintheinternet/CP77_radioExt/README.md

 5. Place any song you want inside the stations folder e.g. `radioExt\radios\myRadio`
 	-  Only `.mp3` and `.wav` is supported
 	- Try to keep the file size small (<10mb per file)
-	- File names are not allowed to contain special characters such as emojis
+	- File names are not allowed to contain special characters such as emojis, apostrophes and dots.
+Try to keep it as simple as possible.
 	- Keep in mind that the songs file names are being used as song names ingame, so keep them clean
 	- At least 3 songs per station are required, no upper limit